Merzasphor/MWSE/docs/source/lua/event/uiObjectTooltip.rst

 count
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `number`_.
 Read-only.
 The number of items in the stack.
+Only valid for inventory tiles.
+For in-world objects and inventory tiles that have only 1 item will return 0.

 .. _`tes3creature`: ../../lua/type/tes3creature.html
 .. _`niObject`: ../../lua/type/niObject.html